camunda/camunda-docs-manual/site/src/documents/guides/user-guide/chapters/01-process-engine/03a-process-engine-concepts.html.md

   .list()
 ```

-It is possible to query for jobs using the REST Api.
+It is possible to query for jobs using the REST API.

 ### Querying for Job Definitions

 Using the management service, you can also query for job definitions.
-The following selects all job definitions form a specific process definition:
+The following selects all job definitions from a specific process definition:

 ```java
 managementService.createJobDefinitionQuery()